TheOdinProject/curriculum/ruby/ruby.md

 #### Intro and Goals
 You've learned about `Array` and `Hash` but only got half the story... they each have their own methods for adding and deleting and accessing data but what makes them really powerful in Ruby is the ability to use `Enumerable` methods as well as the basic ones you've just learned.

-"Enumerable" is actually a `module`, which means it is just a bunch of methods packaged together that can (and do) get "mixed in", or included, with other classes (like `Array` and `Hash`.
-That means that Ruby programmers don't have to write all those methods many different times - they just write them once, package them up as `Enumerable`, and tell `Array` and `Hash` to include them.
+"Enumerable" is actually a `module`, which means it is just a bunch of methods packaged together that can (and do) get "mixed in", or included, with other classes (like `Array` and `Hash` That means that Ruby programmers don't have to write all those methods many different times - they just write them once, package them up as `Enumerable`, and tell `Array` and `Hash` to include them.

 In this case, `Enumerable` contains really useful methods like `map` and `each` and `select` that you've seen before and you'll use again and again so our goal with this section is to get well acquainted with them.